England is set to bask in temperatures hotter than Miami this week, as the mercury is expected to reach a high of 33C on Friday.

-Outside this old 18th century gin palace is a large and colourful beer garden that’s perfect for catching up with friends.
+Outside this old 18th century gin palace is a large and colourful beer garden that’s perfect for catching up with friends (remember them?).

 If you like a bit of history with your tipple, The Old Wellington makes an ideal spot for a drink.
 Built in 1552, this half-timbered traditional pub is the oldest of its kind in the city and once played host to some of the founders of Manchester commerce, including the people behinds its first bank, quay and the cotton industry.
 It also has plenty of outdoor seating for you and your squad.

 While this bar and grill restaurant has an enviable south-facing patio and second-floor terrace next to Deansgate and the city canal, you’ll need to be over 21 and comply with their rigorous dress code to gain entry to this city centre drinking spot.